 Plain Language Summary

 Exercise and physical activity have been found beneficial in managing both motor and non-motor symptoms in people living with Parkinson’s.
 But there aren’t many programs available right after diagnosis that focus on exercise and explain why it’s important for managing PD symptoms and how to exercise with PD.
-Most existing programs use a one-size-fits-all approach and don’t give personalized information.
+Most existing programs use a one-size-fit-all approach and don’t give personalized information.
 In this study, researchers wanted to see if people who were recently diagnosed with PD would join a study promoting exercise through an online program.
 This program included educational information and live online group discussions with both people living with Parkinson’s and a specialist physiotherapist.
 The program was developed together with people living with Parkinson’s and healthcare professionals to ensure that it better suited the needs of people newly diagnosed with PD.
 Thirty people took part in the study.
 They were randomly put into two groups: one received the online program, while the other group continued with their usual care.
 Participants filled out questionnaires and wore a wrist accelerometer for seven days to track their physical activity levels.
 The researchers found that most participants stayed in the study (97%), completed the program modules (91%), and attended the live discussions (88%) and wore the accelerometers for 23.9 hours a day on average.
 Overall, the study showed that the program was doable and well-received.
 Participants said they had a better understanding on the benefits of exercise in PD.
 However, a larger study is needed to see if the program helps increase activity levels.

 INTRODUCTION